-The hydrographer shall submit a digital image file for each 100 percent coverage.
-The digital image file shall be in a standard georeferenced image format (Section 8.2.1).
-Field units shall deliver all mosaics in the Surfaces\Mosaics folder (Appendix J).
+The hydrographer shall submit a single georeferenced raster file for each 100 percent coverage in floating point GeoTIFF format (Section 8.2.1).
+Areas of no data shall have a value of -9999.
+Field units shall deliver all mosaics in the Surfaces_Mosaics folder (Appendix I).